Skip to content

 Terminology

-Top-Level Administrative Accounts (referred to as "Super Administrators" in Auth service):
+Top-Level Administrative Accounts (referred to as "Super Administrators" in Authifi):

 • Accounts with Auth System Admin role (constant: DEFAULT_ROLE.SYSTEM_ADMIN)